 ADVERTISEMENT

-After that stint, I tried my hand at architectural practice and realised I did not enjoy it at all, and settled into a teaching job at Manipal University.
-It is in that university town that I got interested in the built heritage of the surrounding regions.
+After that stint, I tried my hand at architectural practice and soon realised that I did not enjoy it at all, and settled into a teaching job at Manipal University.
+It is in that beautiful university town that I got interested in the built heritage of the surrounding regions.
 Combining my newfound interests in ancient architecture with my old passion for astronomy, I did my doctoral studies examining megalithic monuments of India for deliberate astronomical alignments.

-Two men hirsat Nilaskal, framing the setting sun on winter solstice;
+Two men hirsat Nilaskal, framing the setting sun on winter solstice

 Back to the present

-I was particularly curious about a small rock-cut feature at the base of Panchalinganaphadi, which I had noticed more than a decade ago.
-This tiny excavation at the base of the rock had been given scant attention by the academic community.
 During my very first visit to Badami, I had asked one of the security guards at the site what this feature was.
 He replied that the rays of the rising sun light up this “cave” every day of the year.
-This piqued my curiosity.
-Over subsequent visits to Badami, I measured the rock-cut “cave” and its orientation.
-It is a small excavation — barely 1.9 metres wide, and about a metre deep and a metre high.
-Its inside surfaces are all planed flat and there are pilasters and beams carved to define the edges.
-However, there is no deity enshrined within, or carved in relief on the rear wall — there is only an ochre circle painted on a white backdrop.
+This piqued my curiosity – over subsequent visits to Badami, I measured the rock-cut “cave” and its orientation.
+It is a small excavation – barely 1.9 metres wide, and about a metre deep and a metre high.
+There are some unfinished caves of comparable size in Badami, but this cave was certainly not unfinished – its inside surfaces are all planed flat and there are pilasters and beams carved to define the edges.
+However, there is no deity enshrined within, or carved in relief on the rear wall – there is only an ochre circle painted on a white backdrop.
 Since this is a common sun symbol, the security guard’s story did seem credible.

-I then created a CAD (computer-aided design) model of the cave and tested it for solar illumination.
-Care had to be taken to account for the massive ridge of sandstone that reared up in the east.
-My model confirmed the guard’s observation.
-The sun did illuminate the cave on every single day of the year.
 However, since this could arguably be mere coincidence, I did not read too much into the result.
-But when I happened upon an unfinished carving of the sun god Surya on a boulder very close to Panchalinganaphadi, I was quite excited.
+But when I happened upon an unfinished carving of the Sun God Surya on a boulder very close to Panchalinganaphadi, I was quite excited.
 There might be something in the solar connection, after all.

 An aerial view of the Panchalinganaphadi boulder with the Bhutanatha temples in the background